SPIDER: Fuzzing for Stateful Performance Issues in the ONOS Software-Defined Network Controller: Evaluation

-\mypara{Classification} We manually classify the 10 performance issues along two dimensions: {\em source of the triggering event} and {\em algorithmic complexity}.
+\myparagraph{Classification.} We manually classify the 10 performance issues along two dimensions: {\em source of the triggering event} and {\em algorithmic complexity}.
 First, we classify issues based on the types of sources that can generate key events to trigger these issues: {\em host}, {\em switch}, {\em controller}.
 For example, any host connected to the network can generate \texttt{PacketIn} events with IPv4 payloads, so its source is classified to {\em host}.
 A \texttt{PacketIn} event with LLDP payload can only be sent by switches, so its source is classified as {\em switch}.
 Some events can only be triggered by an SDN controller configuration update, and those events will have {\em controller} as the source.
 Second, we qualify the algorithmic complexity of the performance issue as a function of the number of events in the sequence.
 Specifically, we identify {\em high constant}, {\em linear}, and {\em exponential} patterns of {\em per-event} execution time for the trigger event.
 Note that per-event linear complexity translates to a cumulative performance cost of $\mathcal{O}(n^2)$ for $n$ events.

-Table~\ref{tab:algo_result} classifies each along our two dimensions.
-Out of 10 true positives, 2 issues can be triggered from a malicious host, which is the most serious case; 7 issues can be triggered from compromised switches; 1 issue can only be triggered by the SDN controller itself.
+Table~\ref{tab:algo_result} presents a comprehensive listing of all issues discovered by {\systemname} and baselines.
+Out of 10 true positives, 2 issues can be triggered from a malicious host, which is the most serious case; 7 issues can be triggered from compromised switches; 1 issue can only be triggered by ONOS itself.
 While the latter is not a serious security risk, it may occur due to accidental misconfigurations.

-With respect to the temporal footprint, the non-stateful issue V8 causes the SDN controller to perform a high- constant-cost execution; 8 issues cause the SDN controller to perform a computation whose per-event cost increases linearly with respect to the number of events generated; 1 issue (V4) causes the SDN controller to perform a computation whose cost increases exponentially with respect to the events or generated.
+The non-stateful issue V8 causes ONOS to perform a high- constant-cost execution; 8 issues cause ONOS to perform a computation whose per-event cost increases linearly with respect to the number of events generated; 1 issue (V4) causes ONOS to perform a computation whose cost increases exponentially with respect to the events or generated.